ntrezowan/the-plain/_posts/2019-11-25-upgrading-automic-automation-engine-to-12.3.md

         WAIT 10
         CREATE UC4 WP2

-    i) Restart Service Manager and check if JWP can be start/stop from Service Manager Dialogue
+    i) Restart Service Manager and check if JWP can be start/stop from Service Manager Dialogue.

 6. Install JCP